MM120-i/Turing-Machine-Simulator/README.md

 - `next_state`: The next state to transition to.
 - `write_direction`: The direction to move the tape head (`R` for right, `L` for left).

-Inspiaration was taken from https://codereview.stackexchange.com/questions/19814/simple-turing-machine-simulator
+Inspiaration was taken from https://codereview.stackexchange.com/questions/19814/simple-turing-machine-simulator Further modification were done by me.